shtaif/react-async-iterators/README.md

 }
 ```

-The stateful iterable let's you directly access the current state any time via its `.value.current` property (see [Async iterables with current values](#async-iterables-with-current-values)) so you may read it when you need to get only the current state alone, for example - as part of a certain side effect logic;
+The stateful iterable let's you access the current state any time via its `.value.current` property (see [Async iterables with current values](#async-iterables-with-current-values)) so you may read it when you need to get only the current state alone, for example - as part of some side effect logic;

 ```tsx
 // Using the state iterable's `.value.current` property to read the immediate current state: